The Quality of Questions You Ask

-Can we listen only, and resist asking a question or being quick to express an opinion or an immediate answer or solution?
+Can we simply listen, and resist asking a question or being quick to express an opinion or an immediate answer or solution?

-Have you noticed how we are often in such a rush to answer people that we are barely listening to what they are really saying?
-We are already forming an answer in our head or a response WAY before the other person has even finished speaking – or is that just me?
-I don’t think it is.
-Sometimes we are just so excited we want to share it immediately – because we think we know the answer or the perfect solution.
+Have you noticed how we are often in such a rush to answer people that we are barely listening to what they are saying?
+Often, we are already forming an answer in our head or a response WAY before the other person has even finished speaking.
+Sometimes, we’re just so excited that we want to share it immediately — because we think we know the answer or the perfect solution.